Sandra Carson offers some general yoga advice for women during different stages of pregnancy.

-Whether you start practicing yoga after you get pregnant, or you already have a practice, yoga also helps you to consciously connect to the process of nature and your baby and prepare you for your birth.
+Whether you start practising yoga after you get pregnant, or you already have a practice, yoga can help you to consciously connect to the process of nature and your baby and prepare you for your birth.

 Below are some tips for new and experienced pregnant yoginis.

 Many new mothers-to-be who have no previous yoga experience will benefit from a gentle and nurturing yoga practice.
 When I started yoga I was pregnant with my first daughter.
 With very little body awareness, a mediocre physical condition and no conscious breath experience, the yoga classes I attended were rich and educational.
 Movement, awareness and learning to breathe were some of the great tools I picked up that were of tremendous help to me during pregnancy and birth.
 The yoga classes provided me with a moment in time to become more aware, to feel my body and to feel my body changing.

 Yoga invited me to connect with my baby in a different way than I was used to.
 Connecting though my attention and intention, by sending my love, through my breath, to my baby.
 It was really different and made me conscious of what else was out there, beyond the physical.
 So, when you are new to yoga, take all the props you need, take rest when you are out of breath or dizzy and generally focus on enjoying your body in movement, your breath and energetic connection to your body and baby.
 After your baby is born and you are fully recovered, you will have the opportunity to practice more strenuous yoga.